AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 1. Set the flag **Preserved Non Versioned Pages** as required:

-   * If active (selected), then any non-versioned pages will be maintained and not impacted by the restore.
+   * If active (selected), then any non-versioned pages are maintained and not impacted by the restore.

-   * If inactive (unselected), then any non-versioned pages will be removed as they did not exist in the versioned tree.
+   * If inactive (unselected), then any non-versioned pages are removed as they did not exist in the versioned tree.

 1. Select **Restore** for the selected version of the tree to be restored as the *current* version.